umurangamirwa/Pig-Dice-Game/README.md

 This is a simple dice game where two players have the chance to roll the dice to try and achieve a score of 100.
 Each player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold".

-## Requirements
+## Technology used:

-- A running network connection to the internet
+- Bootstrap
+- Javascript
+- Jquery
+- markdown
+- Html
-- A web browser
+- css
 - This link

 ## Deployment